 When the power goes out in a house, you fire up a generator in the garage.
 When the power goes out in an apartment, you sit in the dark and wonder what to do.
-Let’s fix that.
+If your outage stretches past a few hours, read our full 72-hour blackout action plan.
+For now, let’s fix the basics.

 The First 30 Minutes: Don’t Panic